-What makes Agents identifiable is the use of identifying properties, such as email address, OpenID, or twitter account, where any two agents sharing an identifying property can be safely assumed to be the same agent.
-Properties with this characteristic are called "Inverse Functional Properties".
+An Agent object is identified by an email address (or its hash), OpenID, or account on some system (such as twitter), but only for values where any two Agents that share the same identifying property definitely represent the same identity.
+The term used for properties with that characteristic is "inverse functional identifiers".
 In addition to the standard inverse functional properties from FOAF of mbox, mbox_sha1sum, and openid, account is an inverse functional property in XAPI Agents.

-For reasons of privacy and practicality, XAPI Agents MUST have exactly one inverse functional property.
-If an Activity Provider is concerned about revealing the email of a person, it SHOULD instead use an account with an opaque account name to identify the person.
-Inverse functional properties are noted with an asterisk.
+For reasons of practicality and privacy, TCAPI Agents MUST be identified by one and only one inverse functional identifier.
+Agents MUST NOT include more than one inverse functional identifier.
+If an Activity Provider is concerned about revealing identifying information such as emails, it SHOULD instead use an account with an opaque account name to identify the person.